 A bank should store crucial information following a transaction in a data warehouse.
 Information regarding a payment transaction, such as payment amount, time received or originated, times for each processing step in the payment workflow, routing information, payer, and payee, among others, is essential for analysis.

-Compiling this information aids in drawing insights such as the trend in payment volumes overtime for doing correlation analysis, the net position in the settlement account at any time of day, filtered by payment type, total payments sent, and received for bank activity among others.
+Compiling this information aids in drawing insights such as the trend in payment volumes over time for doing correlation analysis, the net position in the settlement account at any time of day, filtered by payment type, and total payments sent and received for bank activity among others.

 A bank should monitor intraday and end-of-day settlement positions at every financial market utility in which it participates.
 Furthermore, the bank should maximize the volume of transaction-level detail taken and stored for further analysis.

 If a bank has no complete data for reconstructing account positions at any time of the day, it should at least keep data on its settlement positions with all its FMUs.
-These critical, deadline specific payments are critical to managing intraday liquidity and systemic risk.
-Therefore, banks should track trends in settlement positions and correlate them with external market factors to enhance its capacity to predict future liquidity requirements in time.
+These critical, deadline-specific payments are critical to managing intraday liquidity and systemic risk.
+Therefore, banks should track trends in settlement positions and correlate them with external market factors to enhance their capacity to predict future liquidity requirements in time.

 These transactions need completion at a time of the day, just like settlement positions.
 Failure to settle time-sensitive obligations can lead to a financial penalty or other negative consequences.
 Therefore, a bank should track the volume and settlement patterns of these time-sensitive obligations by recording the amounts and deadline times.